lgessler/conch/README.md

 Go to [conch.lgessler.com](http://conch.lgessler.com).

-Right now conch works by matching regular expressions against raw text.
+Right now Conch works by matching regular expressions against raw text.
 So to find all the instances of चाहता at the end of a sentence, we'd enter चाहता[\s+]?[.!?।] into the search bar and [let it rip!](http://conch.lgessler.com/search/%E0%A4%9A%E0%A4%BE%E0%A4%B9%E0%A4%A4%E0%A4%BE%5B%5Cs%2B%5D%3F%5B.!%3F%E0%A5%A4%5D)

 <a name="install"></a>
 Reference Installation with HindMonoCorp